blorticus/smppth/README.md

 adds SMPP Agents, which can operate as an ESME (meaning it initiates the outbound flow toward one or more peers) or an SMSC (meaning it listens for inbound flows from one or more peers).
-An AgentGroup instance is responsible for launching a group of agents.
-The AgentGroup provides a sender channel and is provided an event channel.
-The sender channel receives messages that specify a PDU for an Agent to send, the Agent which should send it, and the peer to which the Agent should try to send the PDU.
+An AgentGroup instance is responsible for launching a group of agents and provides a method for routing PDUs to Agents for delivery to peers.
+The AgentGroup also provides an event channel.
 When specific events happen on an Agent, the Agent sends a message on the event channel describing that event.
 Events include:

 * Receipt of a PDU from a peer
 * Delivery of a PDU to a peer